Mesothelioma Statute of Limitations

 A statute of limitations is a law that sets a maximum time limit for initiating legal action.
 The mesothelioma statute of limitations includes lawsuits over personal injury and wrongful death.
 Rely on an experienced mesothelioma lawyer to ensure you don’t miss the opportunity to make a case for justice and compensation after harmful asbestos exposure.

-What Is the Statute of Limitations?
+What Is the Mesothelioma Statute of Limitations?

-Every state has its statute of limitations on lawsuits.
-For asbestos and mesothelioma, the statute of limitations sets a limit on the time after diagnosis an individual has to start a personal injury lawsuit.
-If a victim dies, these laws set a time limit for filing a wrongful death lawsuit.
+Every state sets a statute of limitations on lawsuits.
+For asbestos and mesothelioma, the statute of limitations limits the time an individual has to start a lawsuit after diagnosis.
+There are two types of mesothelioma cases affected by this law:

-The time limit on filing depends on the type of case and the state in which the suit is being filed.
+The time limit for filing depends on the type of case and the state where the suit is being filed.
 The time limit ranges from one to six years, depending on the state.
-Victims and families must understand the statute in their state prior to filing.
-If you are unaware of the laws, you may miss your opportunity for justice.

 The Discovery Rule

-While asbestos and mesothelioma cases are considered a personal injury or wrongful death case, there may be special considerations.
-These considerations can impact how the statute of limitations is applied.
 For most types of personal injury, the incident is obvious and immediately known.
 For example, if you slip and fall in a store, the time of the incident is clear.
 The statute of limitations starts running immediately.

-Asbestos cases are more complicated.
-Some people may not know exactly when they were exposed to asbestos; for instance, prolonged exposure rather than one single incident could have led to an asbestos-related disease.
 Furthermore, it can take decades after exposure to develop symptoms and receive a proper diagnosis.
 This means the statute of limitations may have passed before the diagnosis was even made.

-Borel sued Fibreboard, and a U.S. Court of Appeals agreed he could make his case despite being well beyond the Texas statute of limitations.
-The court decided that for cases of exposure to harmful substances like asbestos, the statute of limitations should begin when the victim experiences the effects of exposure.[1]
-In other words, the clock would not begin running until the illness was discovered.
-This became known as the discovery rule.[2]
+The court decided that for cases of exposure to harmful substances like asbestos, the statute of limitations should begin when the victim experiences the effects of exposure, not at the time of the exposure itself.
+[1]

-Which State’s Statute to Follow
+Which State’s Statute Should I Follow?

 Having a good asbestos lawyer on your side makes this question easier.
-It may not be as simple as filing your lawsuit where you live and previously worked.
-Considerations when filing include your current residence, past residence, employment location when exposed to asbestos, and where the company responsible is located.
+It may not be as simple as filing a lawsuit where you live and previously worked.

 Statute of Limitations for Personal Injury Asbestos Cases by State

 Thanks to the discovery rule, the statute of limitations in each state begins when the illness was or should reasonably have been discovered.
-The periods listed here are not from the first time of exposure but from official diagnosis of mesothelioma or another related illness.

 - Alabama – 2 years